The nineteenth episode of the second season of Rugrats.

 Down The Drain: After Tommy loses a toy down the bathtub drain and Angelica tells he and Chuckie a horror story about drains, Tommy and Chuckie become afraid of getting sucked down the bathtub drain.

-Let Them Eat Cake: It's the wedding of Didi's half-brother Ben and his fiance Elaine.
+Let Them Eat Cake: It's the wedding of Didi's brother Ben and his fiancée Elaine.
 Tommy and Chuckie are excited because it means they can eat cake, and leave the wedding in search of it.
 At the same time, Elaine disappears right before she is due to walk down the aisle, and Ben goes off in search of her.

 "Down The Drain" provides examples of: